China Garden Tour (13 days)

 From the meticulously manicured landscapes of traditional gardens to the modern botanical wonders, this China garden tour takes you on a journey through China’s diverse horticultural treasures.
 Experience the vibrant energy of city parks, where the urban landscape seamlessly integrates with lush greenery, creating serene oases amidst the bustling metropolises.

-On top of all that, you’ll get to walk on the legendary Great Wall and savour a delicious Beijing roast duck dinner.
+On top of all that, you’ll get to walk on the legendary Great Wall and savour delicious fine food including the famous Beijing roast duck.

 Important Features